 and that I’m happy to help with if I can.

 Relationships.
-I value kindness and humility, and I care deeply about people.
+I value kindness and humility, and meaningful relationships in the workplace.
 I think this helps me build trust and strong relationships.

 Strategizing.
 I like observing and debugging situations and systems.
-I get into a flow state trying to piece various bits of information together and do some pattern matching, to plan out a coherent response to a particular challenge.
+I get into flow trying to piece various bits of information together, do some pattern matching, and craft a coherent response to a particular challenge.

 Communication.
 I enjoy crafting messages, written as well as spoken.
 So if you want feedback on something you wrote or do a dry run of a presentation, hit me up.

 Execution.
 I like getting shit done, and I happily indulge in breaking gnarly problems into executable chunks.
-I consider myself to have a bias toward action and a constant sense of urgency.
+I consider myself to have a bias to action and a strong sense of urgency.

 Stuff that’s hard for me 🔗